 Here are ten favorites–annuals and a few obliging perennials for a temperate zone–that make me forget, come August, that I ever cared for anything other than the blowsy extravagance of a late-summer garden (sorry, peonies):

 Above: Cleome practically explodes, growing from a seedling to a 5 foot tall preener by August.
-Although it's an annual, you'll probably not need to buy cleome twice; it enthusiastically self sows and will try, next year, to claim the garden for itself.
+Although it’s an annual, you’ll probably not need to buy cleome twice; it enthusiastically self sows and will try, next year, to claim the garden for itself.
 To keep it corralled, pull out unruly volunteers before they develop thick, spiky stalks.
-A packet of Cleome, Queen Mixed Colors seeds is $3.95 from Burpee.
-Image via What's Blooming.
+A packet of Cleome, Queen Mixed Colors seeds is $4.95 from Burpee.

-Above: For full sun or bright shade, consider pink Nicotiana (R) paired with Shasta Daisies.
-Fast-growing Nicotiana mutabilis blooms white and then ages to a deep pink; it's $4.95 for a 4-inch pot from Annie's Annuals.
-Snow Lady Shasta Daisy is $8.95 per plant from Burpee.
-Image by Elizabeth Licata, via Flickr.
+Above: For full sun or bright shade, consider pink Nicotiana.
+Fast-growing Nicotiana Mutabilis blooms white and then ages to a deep pink; it’s $6.95 for a 4-inch pot from Annie’s Annuals.

-Above: With their strong stems, showy flowers, and propensity for facing you dead-on--as if posing for a model's headshot--dahlias can pretty much carry the summer garden without any extra help, thank you.
-The downside is you must dig up tubers in the winter, in climates where temperatures drop below 20 degrees F. For a pink flower the size of a dinner plate, consider Dahlia Otto's Thrill; it's $9.95 from White Flower Farm.
-Image by Lucas Meyer, via Flickr.
+Above: With their strong stems, showy flowers, and propensity for facing you dead-on—as if posing for a model’s headshot—dahlias can pretty much carry the summer garden without any extra help, thank you.
+The downside is you must dig up tubers in the winter, in climates where temperatures drop below 20 degrees F. For a pink flower the size of a dinner plate, consider Dahlia ‘Onesta’; it’s $9.95 from White Flower Farm.

-Above: In bright sun, Cosmos plays well with others; its delicate, fringed stems won't overwhelm the flower standing next to it.
+Above: In bright sun, Cosmos plays well with others; its delicate, fringed stems won’t overwhelm the flower standing next to it.
 Pinch back spent blossoms to keep it flowering through late summer.
-While nurseries tend to sell mixed colors as flats of seedlings, you can order one specific shade from Annie's Annuals, where for example Cosmos 'Apricot' is $7.95 per plant.
-Image via Moosey's.
+While nurseries tend to sell mixed colors as flats of seedlings, you can order one specific shade from Annie’s Annuals, where for example Cosmos ‘Prom Dress’ is $5.95 per plant.

 Above: For shaded window boxes or container plantings, Coleus, Ipomoea, and Caladium grow quickly; strong complementary colors look especially good in shade.
-Coleus Dipt in Wine and Ipomoea Bright Ideas Lime are $9.95 and $10.95 respectively, per plant, from White Flower Farm
+Coleus Dipt in Wine is $7.95 from White Flower Farm.